Global identification of dynamic panel models with interactive effects: Individual fixed-effects

 where $\mathbf{B}$, $y_i$, $\delta$, and $\varepsilon_{i}$ are all defined earlier, but

-Note that the first element in the first column of \( \mathbf{F} \) is \( f_\gamma \), not 1.
-Importantly, the first column of \( \mathbf{F} \) consists of many 1’s, which are fixed constants and follow degenerate distributions.
-As a result, the factor matrix does not satisfy the conditions of Assumption \ref{as:7}.
-However, since this assumption is a sufficient but not necessary condition, we show that the model remains globally identified.
-The key insight is that, as long as there is sufficient variation in some of the factors, identification can still be achieved.
+The first element in the first column of $ \mathbf{F} $ is $ f_\gamma $, not 1, so it is a free parameter arising from the projection of the initial observation.
+Also, the first column of $\mathbf{F}$ contains many fixed entries equal to $1$.
+Consequently, the factor matrix does not satisfy the conditions of Assumption~\ref{as:6}.
+The argument below shows that, despite the degenerate fixed-effect factor, $\alpha$ remains almost surely globally identified outside a lower-dimensional exceptional subset of the parameter space.

-For simplicity, we provide a proof for the global identification of $\alpha$ in the presence of individual fixed-effects and a single unrestricted factor ($dim(f_t)=1$), and $f_t$ is drawn from a continuous distribution.
+For simplicity, we provide a proof for the almost sure global identification of $\alpha$ in the presence of individual fixed-effects and a single unrestricted factor ($\dim(f_t)=1$), with $f_t$ drawn from a continuous distribution.
 In this case, $\bar{r}=2$.
 However, the proof can be extended to more general cases encompassing multiple factors.

-Note that the presence of individual fixed-effects imposes structure on $\mathbf{F}$, so we require fewer restrictions to eliminate rotational indeterminacy.
-We only need to impose two restrictions on $\mathbf {F}$ to prevent indeterminacy (see Appendix \ref{Ap:B} for detailed explanation).
+Observe that the presence of individual fixed-effects imposes structure on $\mathbf{F}$, so we require fewer restrictions to eliminate rotational indeterminacy.
+More specifically, we only need to impose two restrictions on $\mathbf{F}$ to prevent indeterminacy.
 We shall impose the normalization in the following way, referred to as tail normalization:

-This normalization restricts the last two realizations of the factor $f$ to be 0 and 1 respectively.
+This normalization restricts the last two realizations of the factor $f$ to be 0 and 1, respectively.
 This is purely for convenience in terms of exposition.
 Normalizing other entries (except the first row) has the same effect.
 Under this normalization, $\mathbf F \mathbf{A}= \mathbf F $, if and only if $\mathbf{A}=\mathbf{I}_2$, thus eliminating rotational indeterminacy.

 Before showing that $\alpha$ can be almost surely identified in this context, we shall explicitly state the identification assumptions: